VidalMiquel/XA/README.md

-# XA
-Network project about Digital Twins application in domestic environments
+# Network project about Digital Twins application in domestic environments